Wholeness is not achieved by cutting off a portion of one’s being, but by integration of the contraries.Carl Jung

-Focusing was developed by Eugene Gendlin and is a practice of accessing a deeper sense of knowing and healing within ourselves.
+Focusing is a practice and process that can facilitate accessing a deeper sense of knowing and healing within ourselves.
+It was developed by Eugene Gendlin

 Gendlin developed steps through which we can learn to tune into this innate sense of inner knowing, which is essentially a natural human process that we have very often lost contact with.

 In a Focusing session, within a safe and accepting space, we can bring awareness to, and be with deeper and often more challenging aspects of our inner experience in a new and even friendly and curious way.

 This can be incredibly powerful, creating space around things that have felt stuck and restricted, allowing them to change and move.